Lubrum/Brazilian-Milk-Production/README.md

 rs_milk <- as.numeric(as.character(unlist(milk_production[2,], use.names=FALSE)))
 data <- data.frame(brazilian_milk, rs_milk, years)
 ```
-Now we will create two linear models (linear regression), one for brazil and one for the RS state to use them in plotly function.
+Now we create two linear models (linear regression), one for Brazil and one for the RS State to use them in **plotly**.
 ```R
 l<-lm(data$brazilian_milk/1000000~years,data=data)
 l2<-lm(data$rs_milk/1000000~years,data=data)
 ```
-Now we use the plot_ly function.
+Now we use the **plotly** function.
 First, we need to install and import the library and its dependences.
 ```R
 install.packages("plotly")
 library(plotly)